SkillsFundingAgency/dfc-shared/README.md

 If the template is run locally please ensure you clean up the resources created to avoid pipeline failures with name clashes.
 If you do not do this the template wil fail with inner errors such as "The account -storage account- is already in another resource group in this susbscription.\"

 Test-AzureRmResourceGroupDeployment is ran as part of the pipeline.
 When running this against a template that includes Azure Kubernetes Service the tests will fail if some depedancies don't exist in the tenant that the test runs in.
 These depedencies include service principals and their secrets and availabilty of VM vCPU cores.
 To identify what is causing the test to fail run it locally with the debug switch.

+### Notes on AKS daemonset kured

+[kured](https://github.com/weaveworks/kured) is a Kubernetes daemonset that automatically reboots AKS nodes after they have been patched.
+The current version (1.2.0) doesn't support setting reboot windows so this hasn't been deployed to PRD_SHARED.
+The deployment is disabled by a condition in the [Deploy.yml template](Resources\AzureDevOps\JobTemplates\Deploy.yml).